NARCCAP Data Tables

 Table 3

-Snow depth [snd] is snow-water equivalent and is the average depth over the entire grid box, even if the model allows snow to cover a fraction of the grid box.
+Snow water equivalent [swe] is the thickness of a uniform layer of water with the same water content as the snowpack.
+It is an average depth value over the entire grid box, even if the model allows snow to cover only a fraction of the grid box.

 Table 4